 My advice is to know map reading and land navigation to the point that you could teach a class on it long before you arrive at Selection.
 For those that aren’t yet in the military, it may present more of a challenge but it isn’t impossible.

-The skills and terms that you should be very familiar include but won’t be limited to:
+The skills and terms that you should be very familiar with include, but won’t be limited to:

-- Azimuth and Back azimuth– Identify what it is, how it used and how to calculate it using the declination diagram.
+- Azimuth and Back azimuth: Identify what it is, how it is used, and how to calculate it using the declination diagram.
 What are the two ways it can be measured?

-- Mils to degrees– How many mils equal one degree?
-How is each on used?
+- Mils to degrees: How many mils equal one degree?
+How is each one used?

-Every class I was involved, a candidate thrashing thru the draws, and thickets in the swamps of Camp Mackall would lose a map and case because it would get torn right out their pocket.
+In every class I was involved, a candidate thrashing through the draws, and thickets in the swamps of Camp Mackall would lose a map and case because it would get torn right out their pocket.
 Lose your map, and Selection is over for you.
 Be smart, dummy cord it to your body.

 My favorite map case had a built-in loop that I kept inside my shirt snapped to a D-ring on my shoulder.
 When I was moving and didn’t need it, it was easily accessible inside my shirt and was safe from loss.

 Next, save yourself some time, land navigation isn’t a tactical exercise.
 Fold your map with the area that you are working in, right on top and easily found.
 When you stop to do a map check, use your grease pencil to check off where you are, then you have a quick reference point for the next leg of the journey.
 Nothing wastes more time than fumbling with a map under a poncho with a red lens flashlight and trying to unfold it..

 Invest in those Ranger beads that allow you to keep your distance accounted for.
 Again, it sounds almost crazily simple, but moving through the thick terrain, trying to keep track of checkpoints and attack points (we’ll get to those soon!) and it really easy to lose track of the distance traveled.